Chapter 8:

 Enshin’s gaze softened.

-“Before that… one last thing,” he said.
+“Before that, one last thing.”

 “What now?”

 “Close your eyes.
-Count to ten,” Enshin instructed gently.
+Count to ten.”

-“Rest while you can… after this, you won’t get a moment to catch your breath.”
+“Rest while you can.
+After this, you won’t get a moment to catch your breath.”

 Rei watched the clock and bolted upright.

 “No way!
-Don’t tell me I’m going to be late again!”
+I’m late again?!”

 The boy groaned.